sam-caldwell/monorepo/databases/sql/tracker/050-users.md

 ### Functions:
 #### `createUser()`
 * Create a new user object, identifying its first and last name, phone number, email address and and optional description.
+* Before creating the record, we validate the names, email addresses, and phone numbers.
 #### `deleteUserById()`
+* Delete a user record using a `user`.`id` (UUID).
 #### `getUserById()`
+* Given a user's `entityId` (UUID), retrieve the associated record and return it as a JSON object.
 #### `getUsersByEmail()`
+* Given an email address string, return a list of JSON objects containing any matching user objects.
 #### `getUsersByPhone()`
+Given an phone number string, return a list of JSON objects containing any matching user objects.